 - Opposite Interaction In some cases, your anxiety may actually increase simply as a result of your low libido.
 Many people find that losing their sexual interest takes away from some of their life enjoyment, and that can increase anxiety and stress in a subsection of the population.

 These are just a few of the many links between anxiety and libido.
-In some cases the exact connection may be even more complex.
+In some cases, the exact connection may be even more complex.
 The key issue to understand is that the mental and physical changes that come from dealing with regular anxiety make it difficult to find arousal and enjoyment in your partner or the idea of sexual intercourse.

 How to Overcome Low Libido From Anxiety

 When anxiety causes you to experience low libido, the first step is, of course, to cure your anxiety.
-But anxiety reduction is a long term process, and not something that is complete overnight.
+But anxiety reduction is a long-term process, and not something that is complete overnight.
 In the interim, make sure you're trying all of the following:

 Eat Healthy, Exercise, Etc.

-Your general health directly affects your libido, and is important for reducing anxiety.
+Your general health directly affects your libido and is important for reducing anxiety.
 Make sure you have a healthy diet and are exercising regularly.
 Keeping your body in the best of health is a powerful way to improve your overall arousal levels, which are often affected by things like food, exercise, and sleep.

 Talk Openly to Your Partner

 When anxiety affects your arousal, don't try to hide it.
-Trying to hide it and overcome it causes further stress, because you'll find that you try too hard to get aroused.
+Trying to hide it and overcome it causes further stress because you'll find that you try too hard to get aroused.
 Arousal is an automatic function, and not something you can force, so the more you try to force it the harder it gets.
 If you talk to your partner about it, you'll find that the added pressure of knowing that you're open about the problem takes some of the stress off of you.

 Try to Make Love Anyway

-Extended time away from an active sex life can put strain on your relationship and potentially lead to more stress.
+Extended time away from an active sex life can put a strain on your relationship and potentially lead to more stress.
 If possible, try to make love anyway for fun.
 Talk to your partner, and don't make it a stressful event.
 Make it something you do to keep your sex life going and try to remember the enjoyment you experience when you do get aroused.
 If making love isn't physically possible, at the very least you should spend time being romantic and having fun in an intimate way to at least keep that component a part of your life.

 I've also worked with hundreds of men and women with low libido from anxiety.
-I strongly recommend you take my free 7 minute anxiety test now.
+I strongly recommend you take my free 7-minute anxiety test now.
 It will help you learn what your symptoms say about your anxiety, how severe it is, and what you can do to address it.